google/santa/README.md

-* Santa only blocks execution (execve and variants), it doesn't protect against dynamic libraries loaded with dlopen, libraries on disk that have been replaced or libraries loaded using DYLD_INSERT_LIBRARIES.
+* Santa only blocks execution (execve and variants), it doesn't protect against dynamic libraries loaded with dlopen, libraries on disk that have been replaced or libraries loaded using `DYLD_INSERT_LIBRARIES`.
 We are working on also protecting against these avenues of attack.

 * Kext communication security: the kext will only accept a connection from a